mathieuprog/solid-compose/README.md

 } from 'solid-compose';

 createLocalePrimitive({
-  supportedLanguageTags: ['en']
+  supportedLanguageTags: ['en', 'de', 'fr'],
+  defaultLanguageTag: 'de'
 });
 ```

-The supported language tags allow to filter out the user language tags only to those which are supported by your application.
+The `supportedLanguageTags` configuration field is mandatory and specifies which language tags are supported by your application.

+When first initializing the locale primitive, the library looks for a language tag that is both supported by your application and listed in the user's browser as one of their preferred language tags.

+If a matching preferred language tag cannot be found, the optional `defaultLanguageTag` configuration is utilized.
+If not provided, either an English language tag is used or the first language tag in the list of supported language tags.

 You may then access the locale parameters: